ydy1021/Air-Quality-Stripes-MSc_Project-/README.md

 ## 🤝 Contributing

 This is a MSc Project repository.
-The codebase in `Code/` represents the main implementation, while `Learning/` contains development progress for reference.
+The codebase in `Code/` represents the main implementation.

 ### Development Workflow
 1. Main implementation: `Code/scripts/`
-2. Progress tracking: `Learning/`
-3. Planning: `Work plan/`
+2. Planning: `Work plan/`
-4. Documentation: `Weekly meeting/`
+3. Documentation: `Weekly meeting/`

 ## 📄 License